aregsar/aregcode/blog/2020/getting-started-with-dotnet-5/index.md

 ## Installing Entity Framework 5

-One Other thing we may want to do is install the `Entity Framework` command line tooling.
+One other thing we may want to do is install the `Entity Framework` command line tooling.

 This will give us an opportunity to see how the `dotnet tools` command line extensions can be installed to add more command line capabilities.